-Waste Management owns and operates FGTS and Riverbend (as well as the Troutdale Transfer Station, Tualatin Valley Waste Recovery Facility, Hillsboro Landfill, Newberg Transfer Station, and the Columbia Ridge Landfill).
-Metro staff's investigation of Waste Management has revealed a generally good record of compliance with local and state agencies responsible for health, safety, land use, and environmental regulations.
+KB Recycling owns and operates Canby Transfer and Waste Management owns and operates Riverbend (as well as the Forest Grove Transfer Station, Troutdale Transfer Station, Tualatin Valley Waste Recovery Facility, Hillsboro Landfill, Newberg Transfer Station, and the Columbia Ridge Landfill).
+Metro staff's investigation of these companies has revealed a generally good record of compliance with local and state agencies responsible for health, safety, land use, and environmental regulations.